A Dutch fertility doctor who used his own sperm to father 49 children, without telling their mothers he was the donor, may have even more children.

 The case of Dr. Jan Karbaat, who died in 2017, continues to rivet the Netherlands, due to its complicated mix of unethical medical behaviour, privacy concerns, DNA testing, legal wrangling and the rights of children to know who their parents are.

-At the time of writing another three have come forward suspecting they may have also been conceived using Karbatt’s sperm.
-DNA tests initially revealed that Karbaat was the biological father of 49 children, mosty of whom are now adults.
+At the time of writing, another three have come forward suspecting they may have also been conceived using Karbatt’s sperm.
+DNA tests initially revealed that Karbaat was the biological father of 49 children, most of whom are now adults.
 Publicity surrounding the case means that the extended family may grow even larger as more people seek to check their DNA against Karbaat’s.

 Karbaat’s fertility clinic in the town of Barendrecht, a suburb of Rotterdam, was forced to close down in 2009 due to poor administration and record keeping.
 The doctor died shortly before a legal battle began two years ago to check whether he was indeed the biological father of children born after their parents underwent treatment at his clinic.